knuxify/fxtumblr/README.md

 * Install nginx and Gunicorn, copy nginx config (`fxtumblr.nginx`) into your sites-available, `ln -s` it into sites-enabled
 * Run `./run.sh`

+## Enabling thread rendering support

+Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
+Thus, there's optional support for rendering threads using a headless version of Chrome/Chromium using the `pyppeteer` package.

+In order to make use of it, set `renders_enable` in your config.
+A copy of Chrome should be downloaded automatically on first launch.

+You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.

 ## TODO

 This is still a very early proof-of-concept, but it's good enough to kinda sorta work.
 Still, there are many quality-of-life improvements to be made: